juxor/afaq/markdown/secH1.md

 However, we must stress that because Bakunin rejected participating in bourgeois politics, it did not mean that he rejected "politics" or "political struggle" in general (see [section J.2.10](secJ2.html#secj210)).
-Bakunin clearly advocated what would later by termed a syndicalist strategy (see [section H.2.8](secH2.html#sech28)).
+Bakunin clearly advocated what would later be termed a syndicalist strategy (see [section H.2.8](secH2.html#sech28)).
 This union movement would be complemented by a specific anarchist organisation which would work within it to influence it towards anarchist aims by the _"natural influence"_ of its members (see [section J.3.7](secJ3.html#secj37)).

 Comparing Bakunin and Marx, it is clear whom history has validated.
-Even that anti-anarchist Stalinist hack Eric Hobsbawn could not avoid admitting that _"the remarkable achievement of Spanish anarchism which was to create a working-class movement that remained genuinely revolutionary.
-Social democratic and . . . even communist trade unions have rarely been able to escape either schizophrenia [i.e., revolutionary rhetoric hiding reformist practice] or betrayal of their socialist convictions."_ [**Revolutionaries**,
+Even that anti-anarchist Stalinist hack Eric Hobsbawn could not avoid admitting _"the remarkable achievement of Spanish anarchism which was to create a working- class movement that remained genuinely revolutionary.
+Social democratic and .
-p.
+. . even communist trade unions have rarely been able to escape either schizophrenia [i.e., revolutionary rhetoric hiding reformist practice] or betrayal of their socialist convictions."_ [**Revolutionaries**, p.
 104] This is probably the only accurate comment made in his various diatribes on anarchism but, of course, he did not allow the implications of his statement to bother his faith in Leninist ideology.
 So given the long history of reformism and betrayal of socialist principles by radicals utilising elections and political parties, it comes as no surprise that anarchists consider both Bakunin's critique and alternative to be confirmed by experience ([section J.2](secJ2.html) discusses direct action and electioneering).

 Which brings us to the second issue, namely the nature of the revolution itself.
 For Bakunin, a revolution meant a **social** revolution from below.
 This involved both the abolition of the state **and** the expropriation of capital.
-In his words, _"the revolution must set out from the first [to] radically and totally to destroy the State."_ The _"natural and necessary consequences"_ of which will be the _"confiscation of all productive capital and means of production on behalf of workers' associations, who are to put them to collective use . . . the federative Alliance of all working men's associations . . . will constitute the Commune."_ There _"can no longer be any successful political . . . revolution unless the political revolution is transformed into social revolution."_ [**Michael Bakunin: Selected Writings**,
+In his words, _"the revolution must set out from the first radically and totally to destroy the State."_ The _"natural and necessary consequences"_ of which will be the _"confiscation of all productive capital and means of production on behalf of workers' associations, who are to put them to collective use . . . the federative Alliance of all working men's associations . . . will constitute the Commune."_ There _"can no longer be any successful political . . . revolution unless the political revolution is transformed into social revolution."_ [**Michael Bakunin: Selected Writings**, p.
-p.
 170 and p.
 171]

 Which, incidentally, disproves Engels' claims that Bakunin _"does not regard capital . . . but the **state** as the main evil to be abolished"_ after which